Home - Dinner - Pasta - Italian Cavatelli and Broccoli (with Lemon Breadcrumbs)

 A white surface with ingredients arranged for a recipe: Fresh broccoli on a plate, two lemons, dried cavatelli pasta in a bowl, grated cheese in a yellow bowl, olive oil in a glass cup, red pepper flakes, and breadcrumbs.

 • Broccoli: Seek out bunches of broccoli that feel firm, without yellowing buds.
 You’ll be using both the florets and tender parts of the stem so nothing goes to waste.
+Can you use frozen broccoli?
+Yes, but fresh broccoli won’t be as mushy.
+If using frozen, don’t overcook it — add it straight to the pan after thawing.

 A bowl of cavatelli with broccoli florets, topped with grated cheese, breadcrumbs, and red pepper flakes.
 A lemon wedge sits on the side, a gold fork rests in the bowl, and small bowls with cheese and seasonings surround the dish.

-Cavatelli and Broccoli with Lemon Breadcrumbs
+Italian Cavatelli and Broccoli (with Lemon Breadcrumbs)

 Karen Tedesco